ObolNetwork/lido-dv-exit/README.md

 The flags that show default values can be omitted if correct.

+Environment variables can be set by prefixing a CLI flag with `LIDODVEXIT`, and replacing all dashes with underscores.

+For example, `--beacon-node-url` becomes `LIDODVEXIT_BEACON_NODE_URL`.

 ## Running the program

 To `run`, one must provide: